funkybob/django-nap/README.md

 It is NOT necessary to add nap to your INSTALLED\_APPS.
 It does not provide models, templates, template tags, or static files.

+Currently, tests are only run in Python 2.7 and 3.3.
+Except for the DecimalField, all of the code should work on Python 2.6.

+Django versions 1.4 through 1.6 are supported.

 Publisher
 =========